Elementary Education (M.Ed.)

-Indiana State University offers an online master of education (M.Ed.) in elementary education with concentrations in early childhood, literacy, and primary/intermediate.
-This master's is offered entirely online to assist elementary and early childhood teachers who wish to improve professional competence and meet licensure requirements.
+Indiana State University offers an online master's degree in elementary education (M.Ed.) with concentrations in early childhood, literacy, and primary/intermediate.
+This master's is offered entirely online to assist elementary and early childhood teachers who wish to improve professional competence.

-Note: In addition to this on-line master's program, the University offers the master of education in elementary education on the ISU campus, located in Terre Haute, Indiana.
+Note: In addition to this on-line master's program, the University offers the master of education in elementary education on the Indiana State University campus, located in Terre Haute, Indiana.
 The on-campus master's includes concentrations in early childhood, literacy, and primary/intermediate—plus an elementary initial licensure concentration that enables an individual who already holds a bachelor's degree to obtain a teaching license.

 Fees and Expenses